Natural Variational Annealing for Multimodal Optimization: Introduction

 \section{Introduction}

-Multimodal or multisolution optimization involves finding all global optima of an objective function $\ell$, as well as high quality local optima.
+Multimodal or multisolution optimization involves finding all global optima of an objective function $\ell$, as well as high-quality local optima.
 We consider $\ell : \mathbb{R}^d \rightarrow \mathbb{R}$ to be a smooth and bounded function, where $d$ is a positive integer and assume that it has a finite number $I$ of global modes (maxima), denoted by $\xib_{1}^*, \dots, \xib^*_{I}$ that satisfy

 An explicit expression for $\ell$ or its gradient may not always be available, that is, the objective can be a black-box, but we assume that it is possible to evaluate $\ell(\xib)$ at arbitrary locations $\xib \in \mathbb{R}^d$.
 Many real-world problems can be formulated as multimodal optimization \citep{li2016seeking} when there are benefits obtained by finding multiple modes, as opposed to just one mode.
 The diversity of modes can help us improve the decision-making process and also reveal hidden characteristics of the problem.